Bonner Fellers: Post-war Japan

 After the war, Fellers remained on the staff of MacArthur, who was Supreme Commander for the Allied Powers in the occupation of Japan.
 Among his duties was liaison between HQ and the Imperial Household.
-Soon after occupation began, Fellers wrote several influential memoranda concerning why it would be advantageous for the occupation, reconstruction of Japan, and long-term US interests to keep Emperor Hirohito in place if he was not clearly responsible for war crimes.
+Soon after the occupation began, Fellers wrote several influential memoranda concerning why it would be advantageous for the occupation, reconstruction of Japan, and long-term US interests to keep Emperor Hirohito in place if he was not clearly responsible for war crimes.

 Fellers met with the major defendants of the Tokyo tribunal.
 Under an assignment with the codename "Operation Blacklist", Fellers allowed them to co-ordinate their stories to exonerate Hirohito and all members of his family of war crimes.
 This was done at the behest of MacArthur, who had decided that there was to be no criminal prosecution of the Emperor or his family.

-General Fellers, who came from a Religious Society of Friends family (commonly known as Quakers) and attended the Quaker-affiliated Earlham College, was instrumental in the selection of Elizabeth Vining, an American Quaker educator, as tutor to the Emperor's children.
+Fellers, who came from a Religious Society of Friends family (commonly known as Quakers) and attended the Quaker-affiliated Earlham College, was instrumental in the selection of Elizabeth Vining, an American Quaker educator, as tutor to the Emperor's children.

-In 1971, Hirohito conferred on Fellers the Second Order of the Sacred Treasure "in recognition of your long-standing contribution to promoting friendship between Japan and the United States."

-Fellers' role in exonerating Hirohito is the main subject of the 2012 film Emperor.
-Fellers was also featured as a protagonist in the 2022 alternative history novel Atomic Sunrise by R.M.
-Christianson.

-Fellers was also familiar with the writings of Lafcadio Hearn and became a friend of Hearn's descendants in Japan, the Koizumi family.

 Army retirement and later life

-In October 1946, Fellers reverted to the rank of colonel as part of a reduction in rank of 212 generals.
-He retired from the army on November 30, 1946.
-In 1948, his retirement rank was reinstated as brigadier general.
+In February 1946, Fellers reverted to the rank of colonel as part of a reduction in rank of 212 generals.
+He retired from the army on his own request on November 30, 1946.
+On August 16, 1948, his retirement rank was reinstated as brigadier general.

-After retiring from the Army, he worked for the Republican National Committee in Washington, D.C..
-In 1952 Fellers was actively involved in promoting Robert A. Taft as a presidential candidate.
+After retiring from the Army, Fellers worked for the Republican National Committee in Washington, D.C.
+In 1952, he was actively involved in promoting Robert A. Taft as a presidential candidate.
+On July 24, 1953, Fellers met with a number of former U.S. military officers, including Pedro del Valle and Claire Chennault, to form the Defenders of the American Constitution (DAC).
+The DAC believed in a "one-worldist conspiracy" led by New York Jewish financiers who controlled international communism, and described their goal as the defense of "the US constitution against enemies and encroachments, both foreign and domestic."
 Fellers was a member of the John Birch Society, which is named after a military intelligence officer, who was considered by its founding members to be the first casualty of the Cold War.
-In 1953 Fellers, wrote a book: Wings for Peace: A Primer for a New Defense (Chicago: Henry Regnery Co., 1953).
-In 1964, Fellers was actively involved in promoting Barry Goldwater for the presidency.
+In 1953 Fellers, wrote a book: Wings for Peace: A Primer for a New Defense (1953).
+In 1964, he was actively involved in promoting Barry Goldwater for the presidency.

-He died in Washington, D.C. on October 7, 1973, and was buried at Arlington National Cemetery.
+Fellers died at Georgetown University Hospital in Washington, D.C., on October 7, 1973, after suffering a heart attack, and was buried at Arlington National Cemetery.